robkuz/robkuz.github.io/_posts/2016-12-20-Creating-Expressive-Error-Messages-with-Business-Rule-Functions.md

 A very naive (but straight forward) way to use These Business rules would be like in the following Code

-    let update lens value invoice : invoice = let u = set lens value invoice // just ignore this and assume that we get an updated invoice here if not (``gross = net * (1 + vat)`` u then failwith "'gross = net * (1 + vat)' failed" if not (``vat value and country must match`` u then failwith "'vat value and country must match' failed" if not (``country must exist`` u then failwith "'country must exist' failed"
+    let update lens value invoice : invoice = let u = set lens value invoice // ignore and assume we get an updated invoice here if not (``gross = net * (1 + vat)`` u then failwith "'gross = net * (1 + vat)' failed" if not (``vat value and country must match`` u then failwith "'vat value and country must match' failed" if not (``country must exist`` u then failwith "'country must exist' failed"